bitbond/bitcoinppi/views/content/landingpage.md

 every imaginable way.
 If you use it for something cool, we would love to hear about it in the comments!
 Here are a few use case ideas

 * Measure bitcoin's actual purchasing power instead of its price
-* Analyze bitcoin's purchasing power volatility instead of bitcoins price volatility
+* Analyze bitcoin's purchasing power volatility instead of bitcoin's price volatility
 * Use the index as a fair value measure in [bitcoin lending](https://www.bitbond.com)
 * Quote prices in your online shop in Big Macs instead of USD or other fiat currencies and accept bitcoins with ease